| Technician Engine Analysis ChecklistBy: Scott

 out.
 A good nose can tell the difference between a hot belt and a hot

+wire.
 Look over the complete engine for oil leaks.
 Pay particular attention

 to the front seal, and the area between the gearbox and engine.
 Leaks